bhaswara/DL_Project/README.md

 ```
 python video.py --COMMAND_MODE
 ```
 There are 3 options there.
 If you use command '--camera', you can use your webcam or play video by changing VideoCapture(0) with VideoCapture('Your_VIDEO_NAME.mp4').
 If you use command '--record', you will process a video and save it with new file name.
-And if you don't use any command, then it will be processed in image mode.
+And if you don't use any command, then it will process in image mode.

 ## Results